CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - **Model trigger words** selector in the Primere model keyword node.
 When you load the checkpoint, node will collect trigger words to the combo list, and you can include one to the end or beginning of your prompt (with weight).

 ## Future changes:
-- Because image meta contains all required details (noise, tokens, last layer, etc...) image can be reproduced exactly by Image recycler node
 - The eye and the mouth color will be read from the original image and the refiner/detailer will detail segment with same color
 - Aesthetic average values will be displayed on the preview images of visual selectors like checkpoints and saved prompts (visual style selector) as badge.
 Visual modal will be sorted by aesthetic average.
-- Aesthetic trigger for image saver will ingnore low scored images.
 - Image rating (small stars on images within galleries) will be saved to the image by aesthetic score.
-- Refiner nodes will be suport all new model concepts, like LCM, Lightning, Turbo, Cascade and Playload.
 - Trigger words will be listed for Lora-s and Lycoris stacks like listed for models.
-- Used loras and other network settings will be saved to image meta (for image recycler).
 - Finish Emotion styles node (sorry but the copypaste little boring).
-- Test to read preview images directly from the model / networks folders.
+- Preview images directly from the model / networks folders.
 If the reading speed of thousands of larger images not bad, I will include this solution to all Visual nodes (excluding Visual styles).
 - Youtube "how to use Primere nodepack" videos.
 I don't really like it, but I will start soon.

 # Nodes in the pack grouped by submenus: